kensthilaire/xrp-applications/driver_station/README.md

-# Driver Station Controller for Raspberry Pi
+# Driver Station Controller for XRP

-This directory contains a Python application that will run on a Raspberry Pi to control an XRP robot using a Xbox Gamepad controller.
+This directory contains a Python application that will run on a computer to control an XRP robot using a gamepad controller, providing driver-operated control for your XRP.

 ## Compatibility
+This program has been tested on the following computer platforms:

+* Windows 10/11 laptop
+* MacBook Pro (Intel-based)
-This program has been tested on a Raspberry Pi 3b and a Raspberry Pi Zero W. When using a Pi Zero, you will likely need a USB hub to plug in the gamepad controller, keyboard, etc.
+* Raspberry Pi 3b and a Raspberry Pi Zero W.

-This program has been tested with a Logitech F310 Gamepad controller.
+This program has been tested with **`Logitech F310`** and **`Generic XBOX`** gamepad controllers.
 Additional devices and gamepad controllers will be tested over time.

 This program is written for Python version 3.

 ## Future Plans
 In this release, only WIFI connectivity is supported.
 Bluetooth support will be added in a future release.

-## Files
+## Relevant Files
 * config.json - JSON-formatted configuration file to set parameters for the application
 * config.py - Python module to read and parse the contents of the JSON configuration file
 * joystick.py - Python module to provide the interface to the gamepad controller